Custom Agents

 Authentication and security

-- Provider API keys are encrypted at rest and never returned to the browser after save.
-Editing a provider always requires re-entering the key.
+- Provider credentials are encrypted at rest and never returned to the browser after save.
+Editing a provider with every credential field left blank keeps the stored values; filling them in replaces the encrypted blob.

 - MCP server credentials (bearer tokens, basic-auth passwords, custom headers) are encrypted at rest and never returned to the browser after save.